openconfig/featureprofiles/feature/gribi/otg_tests/base_hierarchical_route_installation_test/README.md

 4. Ensure that removing the IPv4Entry 203.0.113.1/32 with a DELETE operation results in traffic loss, and removal from AFT.

-TODO: Validate hierarchical resolution using egress interface and MAC:
+Validate hierarchical resolution using egress interface and MAC:

 1. Using gRIBI Modify RPC install the following IPv4Entry set per the following order, and ensure FIB ACK is received for each of the AFTOperation: